glowiak/rpm-av/README.md

-# rpm-av - rpm packcage installer written in java 6 (should work on newer)
+# rpm-av - rpm package installer written in java 6 (should work on newer)

 # Depenciences:
 - cpio